Why does my bag need care? It’s leather!

 Choose a cream containing natural waxes: they give a rich look and act as a barrier against dirt and moisture.

 Some finishes such as suede and nubuck require immediate waterproofing before you debut your new purchase in public and a waterproofing spray is the most effective tool against moisture.
 The spray needs time to bond to the leather before it goes out into the elements, so give it plenty of time to dry and a quick once-over before you head outdoors.
+For sensitive or natural leathers, such as Carl Friedrik’s Vachetta leather, use an organic waterproofing spray.

 If your bag is lighter in colour, such as our Cognac and Fango shades, treatment is recommended for greater protection against water and dyes.